Suspended animation: Basic principles

+Delayed resuscitation in humans

-This condition of apparent death or interruption of vital signs may be similar to a medical interpretation of suspended animation.
+This condition of apparent death or interruption of vital signs in humans may be similar to a medical interpretation of suspended animation.
 It is only possible to recover signs of life if the brain and other vital organs suffer no cell deterioration, necrosis or molecular death principally caused by oxygen deprivation or excess temperature (especially high temperature).

-Some examples of people that have returned from this apparent interruption of life lasting over half an hour, two hours, eight hours or more while adhering to these specific conditions for oxygen and temperature have been reported and analysed in depth, but these cases are not considered scientifically valid.
+Cases have been reported of individuals having returned from this apparent interruption of life lasting over one half hour, two hours, eight hours, or more (while adhering to these specific conditions for oxygen and temperature) have been analysed in depth, but these cases are considered rare and unusual phenomena.
 The brain begins to die after five minutes without oxygen; nervous tissues die intermediately when a "somatic death" occurs while muscles die over one to two hours following this last condition.

-It has been possible to obtain a successful resuscitation and recover life in some instances, including after anaesthesia, heat stroke, electrocution, narcotic poisoning, heart attack or cardiac arrest, shock, newborn infants, cerebral concussion, or cholera.
+It has been possible to obtain a successful resuscitation and recover life after apparent suspended animation in such instances as after anaesthesia, heat stroke, electrocution, narcotic poisoning, heart attack or cardiac arrest, shock, newborn infants, cerebral concussion, or cholera.

-Supposedly, in suspended animation, a person technically would not die, as long as he or she were able to preserve the minimum conditions in an environment extremely close to death and return to a normal living state.
+Supposedly, in suspended animation, a person technically would not die, as long as they were able to preserve the minimum conditions in an environment extremely close to death and return to a normal living state.
 An example of such a case is Anna Bågenholm, a Swedish radiologist who allegedly survived 80 minutes under ice in a frozen lake in a state of cardiac arrest with no brain damage in 1999.

 Other cases of hypothermia where people survived without damage are: